List Colouring Squares of Planar Graphs: Overview of the proof of Theorem

-Thus, for any removable vertex~$v$, we can recursively list colour $G^2-v$ using our algorithm.
-If, in addition, $v$ has at most $c_\epsilon-1-2\,\Delta^{1/2}$ neighbours in~$G^2$, then our bound on $d_{G^2}(v)$ ensures that there will be a colour in~$L(v)$ which appears on no vertex adjacent to~$v$ in~$G^2$ and is not within~$\Delta^{1/4}$ of any colour assigned to a neighbour of~$v$ in~$G$.
+Thus, for any removable vertex~$v$, we can recursively list colour $G^2\!-\!v$ using our algorithm.
+If, in addition, $v$ has at most $\lstar-1-2\Delta^{1/2}$ neighbours in~$G^2$, then there will be a colour in~$L(v)$ which appears on no vertex adjacent to~$v$ in~$G^2$ and is not within~$\Delta^{1/4}$ of any colour assigned to a neighbour of~$v$ in~$G$.
 To complete the colouring we give~$v$ any such colour.

 The above remarks show that no minimal counterexample to our theorem can contain a removable vertex of low degree in $G^2$.
 We are about to describe another, more complicated, reduction we will use.
 It relies on the following easy result.